RevealBi/sdk-samples-aspnetcore/Cookies-Auth/README.md

 ```

 ### Retrieving the header value from the user context
-In [SampleAuthenticationProvider](Reveal/SampleAuthenticationProvider.cs) we're inheriting from _RVBaseAuthenticationProvider_, that takes care of passing a _RVUserContext_ to _ResolveCredentialsAsync_.
+In [SampleAuthenticationProvider](Reveal/SampleAuthenticationProvider.cs) we're implementing _IRVAuthenticationProvider_ interface, which takes care of passing a _RVUserContext_ to _ResolveCredentialsAsync_.
 We're using that _RVUserContext_ object to get the "samplesessionheader" property we installed in _SampleUserContextProvider_.

 In this case our data source is a REST API data source, and we want to pass some header/cookies as the credentials for it, including the samplesessionheader header, so we need to return a _RVHeadersDataSourceCredentials_ object.
 This class can be used to pass authentication credentials object only for REST or Web Resource data sources.